freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 Create new thing types
 ======================

-To develop a new object type you have to create a Java extension which describes to the system the actions the new type of object is capable.
+To develop a new object type you have to create a Java extension which describes the actions that the new objects can perform.

 After that your object can be instantiated by writing a XML file that describes the value of an instance of the object model you have